-- 1.11 The AML/CFT checks carried out at account opening are very closely linked to anti-fraud measures and are one of the primary controls for preventing criminals opening accounts or obtaining services from banks.
-Firms should ensure that they co-ordinate these processes, in order to provide as strong a gatekeeper control as possible. - 1.12 For the majority of personal applicants the standard identification evidence and KYC information set out in Part I, Chapter 5 will be applicable. - 1.13 Documents that are acceptable in different situations are summarised in Part I, paragraphs 5.4.17 5.4.22, together with the principles defining when reliance may be placed on a single document or where more than one is required.
-A current UK passport or photocard driving licence issued in the UK is likely to be used in the majority of cases, other than in the context of financial exclusion, where a bespoke token may be accepted, as set out in Annex 1-I. Non-UK nationals entering the UK should present their national passports or national identity cards, other than in the context of financial exclusion, where bespoke tokens are referred to in Annex 1-I for refugees and asylum seekers. - 1.14 The other documents cited in Part I, paragraph 5.4.19 may be used for UK residents where the standard documents are not available, whether singly or in conjunction, according to the principles set out in that paragraph.
-For non-UK residents, or persons who have recently entered the UK, firms may well require additional documentary evidence not for AML/CFT purposes, but to offset fraud and credit risks which would normally be addressed through electronic checks for UK residents (see paragraphs 1.22-1.24). - 1.15 Standard due diligence is not required by law in the following situations: - Where the source of funds may be used as evidence of identity.
-See Part I, paragraphs 5.4.36 to 5.4.41. - ➤ Where a variation from the standard is required to prevent a person from being financially excluded (see paragraphs 1.38 1.41 and Annex 1-I). - In other cases which are justified under the firm's risk-based approach (such as a Child Trust Fund).

-- 1.16 However, a firm should take care with customers whose identity is verified under a variation from the standard and who wish to migrate to other products in due course.
+- 1.11 The AML/CTF checks carried out at account opening are very closely linked to anti-fraud measures and are one of the primary controls for preventing criminals opening accounts or obtaining services from banks.
+Firms should ensure that they co-ordinate these processes, in order to provide as strong a gatekeeper control as possible. - 1.12 For the majority of personal applicants, sole or joint, the standard identification evidence set out in Part I, Chapter 5 will be applicable. - 1.13 Documents that are acceptable in different situations are summarised in Part I, paragraphs 5.3.70 5.3.75, together with the principles defining when reliance may be placed on a single document or where more than one is required.
+A current UK passport or photocard driving licence issued in the UK is likely to be used in the majority of cases, other than in the context of financial exclusion, where a bespoke token may be accepted, as set out in Annex 1-I. Non-UK nationals entering the UK should present their national passports or national identity cards, other than in the context of financial exclusion, where bespoke tokens are referred to in Annex 1-I for refugees and asylum seekers. - 1.14 The other documents cited in Part I, paragraph 5.3.74 may be used for UK residents where the standard documents are not available, whether singly or in conjunction, according to the principles set out in that paragraph.
+For non-UK residents, or persons who have recently entered the UK, firms may well require additional documentary evidence not for AML/CTF purposes, but to offset fraud and credit risks which would normally be addressed through electronic checks for UK residents (see paragraphs 1.22-1.24). - 1.15 Standard due diligence is not required in the following situations: - ➤ Where the source of funds may be used as evidence of identity.
+See Part I, paragraphs 5.3.92 to 5.3.96. - ➤ Where a variation from the standard is required to prevent a person from being financially excluded (see paragraphs 1.38 1.41 and Annex 1-I). - ➤ Products which meet the criteria in Regulation 9(8) and (9) of the ML Regulations 2007, e.g., a Child Trust Fund. - 1.16 However, a firm should take care with customers whose identity is verified under a variation from the standard and who wish to migrate to other products in due course.
 The verification of identity undertaken for a basic bank account may not be sufficient for a customer migrating to a higher risk product.
-Firms should have processes defining what additional due diligence, including where appropriate further evidence of identification, is required in such circumstances. - 1.17 Where the incentive to provide a false identity is greater, firms should consider deploying suitable fraud prevention tools and techniques to assist in alerting to false and forged identification.
+Firms should have processes defining what additional due diligence, including where appropriate further evidence of identification, is required in such circumstances.

+1.17 Where the incentive to provide a false identity is greater, firms should consider deploying suitable fraud prevention tools and techniques to assist in alerting to false and forged identification.
 Where the case demands, a firm might require proof of identity additional to the standard evidence.